Skip to main content

 Description:

-The purpose of the GRAVITI Study is to evaluate the efficacy and safety of the investigational study medication in participants with moderately to severely active Crohn's disease.
+To evaluate the safety and efficacy of an oral investigational medication in people with moderately to severely active ulcerative colitis.

 Recruiting Now »